 Lynn is also involved in a cancer support group at Overlook Medical Center, as she’s a strong believer that it helps women whose lives have been affected by the condition.
 Her main goal, however, remains raising awareness of ovarian cancer symptoms before the disease progresses.
 Pay attention to things that do not seem right, she urges, which may include bloating, fatigue, feeling full after eating just a small amount, and urinating with more frequency or urgency.
 Symptoms also can include pelvic or back pain, changes in bowel habits and even leg pain.
 “We need to educate women and educate men, too.
 If you know something is not right with your body, follow through on it and get it checked out.”

 Lynn took her own advice, and it saved her life.

 The Women’s Cancer Center is evaluating periodic blood tests for early detection of ovarian cancer.
 Learn more by calling 973-971-6491 or sending an email .
-Learn more our research >
+Learn more about our research >